 This has happened in churches more times than we care to admit.
 For example, we all want to minister to our teens.
 The question, however, is whether cordoning them off from the rest of the congregation to enjoy their own separate service is the best way to do that.
 I doubt it.
 If we give in to a demand for an entirely separate Sunday service program for teens, then what are we doing to their expectations of the church as they grow up and move away from us?
 We’re training them to expect their next church to have a college and career class, and then a young-marrieds’ class—cradle-to-grave demographic silos at church.
 Parsing out our members based on demographics often has other unintended consequences.

-5. Programs don’t necessarily produce reliable shepherding structures.
+5. Church programs don’t necessarily produce reliable shepherding structures.

 There’s a danger of setting up a small group structure where the elders then assume that the life-on-life and one-to-one ministry is happening in small groups.
 I like small groups.
 But it’s become popular for some churches to view themselves as a church of small groups, as opposed to simply a church with small groups.
 It’s as if every member of the church must be part of a small group, because that’s where you’re getting the most important shepherding care.
 But small group structures are really only as strong as the qualifications of the group leaders, and the faithfulness of those leaders to not only lead a discussion but to foster the kinds of spiritually encouraging and corrective conversations that constitute truly biblical shepherding.
 Let’s not fool ourselves—not all small groups are created equal.

-Neither are all programs, which leads to one last question—if a cherished program outlasts its usefulness, are we willing to let it go?
+Neither are all programs, which leads to one last question.
+If a cherished program outlasts its usefulness, are we willing to let it go?
 That depends.
-Do we expect our people to serve our programs, or our programs to serve our people?
+Do we expect our people to serve our programs?
+Or our programs to serve our people?
+Let’s evaluate the limitations of our church programs to best help our members.